Site icon Circuit Ideas for You

 SPST Switch1

-The Simple Charger Breakdown Alarm Circuit works using a basic transistor switching method.
+Simple Charger Breakdown Alarm Circuit uses transistor switch method.

-The base of Q2 also stays low keeping the circuit steady.
+Base of Q2 is also low with circuit stable.

 Formulas with Calculations: